Bryan Kearney

-Bryan Kearney (/ˈkɑːrni/) is an Irish DJ/producer in electronic dance music, mostly in trance, particularly tech trance.
+Bryan Kearney (/ˈkɑːrni/) is an Irish DJ/producer in electronic dance music, mostly in trance, particularly uplifting trance and tech trance.
 His tracks have been remixed by the likes of Giuseppe Ottaviani, John Askew, Activa, and Heatbeat.

 Biography

 Bryan Kearney began DJing when he was 19 years old.
-As a DJ, he has been featured on Dublin's prime time radio shows such as Energy FM and Kiss FM.
+As a DJ, he has been featured on Dublin's pirate radio stations such as Energy FM and Kiss FM.
+He was on regular rotation at Dublin clubnights like Fusion and Letrik, as well as being a resident for Ian Booth's Trancelation nights.

 He has also performed in venues across the globe, playing at some of the world leading dance events including the Sunrise Festival in Poland, and Sensation White in Melbourne, Australia.

 At the same time he started DJing, Bryan Kearney began producing and has since released tracks across many different genres of dance music.
 In 2006, he produced the song "Exactly" with John O'Callaghan, and it was remixed by one of his idols, Giuseppe Ottaviani of NU-NRG.
 "Exactly" was requested for no less than fifteen album compilations.
 His techno-flavored tune More To Life became the biggest selling download ever on Discover Records label.
 In 2010 Bryan set up his own Trance & Tech Trance label Kearnage Recordings, which has gained worldwide success over the last 10 years due to its consistency of releasing high quality music.